mdulin2/head_req_server/Professional_Blog.md

 - Test all HTTP verbs being sent to a service to see what happens.
 Use following verbs for each test configuration:
     - GET, POST, PUT, PATCH, DELETE, CONNECT, OPTIONS, HEAD, TRACE, ?? (invalid)
 - Test a plethora of backend web frameworks.
 The following frameworks were tested:
-    -  Django, Flask, Ruby on Rails, Springboot, Larvel, Express and ASP.net.
+    -  Django, Flask, Ruby on Rails, Springboot, Laravel, Express and ASP.net.

 NOTE: With all of these services, test them in the different ways that a web server can be setup.
 For testing, this included non-standard setups that are still available within the framework.

 ## Impact

 What does this bug actually mean for security?
 I thought that clarifying this before reading the application specific bugs would be useful.
 The most common attack vector is *bypassing CSRF token* checks.
-CSRF is an attack that forces a user to make unintended state changing actions on a website.
-In order to prevent this attack, random tokens are added to state-changing requests.
+Cross-Site Request Forgery (CSRF) is an attack that forces a user to make unintended state changing actions on a website upon viewing a different website.
+In order to prevent this attack, random tokens are added to state-changing requests; these are called *CSRF Tokens**.
 Most web frameworks automatically check for CSRF tokens on all requests that change state (POST, PUT, PATCH, DELETE, etc.).
 For more information on CSRF, please refer to [4].

 If the **logic** for a POST request (or any state changing method) can be triggered on an endpoint, without actually making a POST request, this would bypass the CSRF token check while making the state changing request.
 This is a direct compromise in the security of the application, as it defeats the CSRF protection of that API.
-The following example, in Flask, shows this type vulnerability off:
+The following example, in Flask, that demonstrates this vulnerability:

 <----Picture/Code---->
 @app.route("/unsafe", methods=["GET", "POST"])